 Protect Your Medicare Part D

-Part D is saving the entire Medicare system billions of dollars each year.
 As a result of Part D prescription drug coverage, millions of older Americans are able to afford and have access to the medications they need.
 This avoids unnecessary complications or costly hospitalizations, creating savings for the system.
 Further, independent studies confirm that the Part D program promotes competition in the health care marketplace and costs significantly less than originally estimated.

 Right now, however, Congress and the White House are considering proposals that would change Medicare, including some that would drastically alter Part D.

-In a nutshell, this change could mean higher out-of-pocket costs for older Americans and could reduce the choices of medicines available to them.
+Changes to Part D could mean higher out-of-pocket costs for older Americans and could reduce the choices of medicines available to them.

 Medicare Part D is a program that works.
 Tell Congress to leave Part D alone!

-Part D is working so well because competition is keeping costs down for beneficiaries.
+Part D is working so well because competition keeps costs down for beneficiaries.
 Some elected officials have proposed forcing drug manufacturers to pay new taxes or "rebates" on prescription drugs sold in Medicare Part D. This change could reduce the level of discounts already offered by drug manufacturers and would likely make medicines much more expensive for all Medicare beneficiaries.

 The current system works.
 Competitive negotiations between Medicare insurers and drug manufactures have proven to control drug costs in Part D. According to a 2013 analysis by the bipartisan Congressional Budget Office (which serves as the government's official accountant), Medicare Part D has cost $346 billion (45 percent) less than originally estimated.
 A government-mandated tax or "rebate" like those in Medicaid would eliminate the competition-based structure that is helping to keep costs down for seniors.